-Wrap Around Care Breakfast Club
+Wrap Around Care and Minibus Breakfast Club

 The school recognises the importance of eating a balanced breakfast in helping children to concentrate on learning and maintain energy levels.

-A breakfast club operates on a daily basis in the school for specific groups of children and also provides breakfast for vulnerable pupils, who may not have eaten prior to coming to school.
+Minibus children join the wraparound care children on arrival and receive breakfast at school.
+Other vulnerable pupils, who may not have eaten prior to coming to school, may also be invited to attend.
 The food offered is healthy and is consistent with a healthy diet.
 We provide toast, bread, cereal, yoghurt and fruit.
 Children can choose from water, milk or fruit juice to drink.